matt-lewton9/Portfolio-Website/_manufacturing/3dPrinting.md

 order: 2
 ---

 I've been FDM 3D printing since high school.
-I mostly print mechanical parts, and I'm able to consistently get clearance, transition, and interference fits.
+I mostly print mechanical parts, and I'm able to consistently get clearance, transition, and interference fits for tight fittig assemblies.

 I've been very interested in print-in-place assemblies, where all the parts are printed in a pre-assembled arrangement, and they come off the printer as a moving assembly.